IrinaSouth/cucumber-js-axios-api-test/README.md

 ### Improvements?

 In the future as the number of tests increase, I would recommend to use config files and/or env. variables.
 Those could be useful to store constants like baseUrls.
 Use world.js with a shared context object that exists for the duration of a scenario.
 It lets you attach and access data between steps.
+Typescript could be also used to improve strict typing and code quality.